elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Is there any event that you cannot assign using a DOM property?
+### Are there any events that you cannot assign using a DOM property?

 <details>
   <summary><strong>View Answer:</strong></summary>